cmrmahesh/cmrmahesh.github.io/now.md

 - Learn C++ 17
 - Get Java Certification.
 - Complete DL with TF course.
-- Become a Pro in Vim.
+- Use vim as a primary editor for 100 days in a row.

 End Note: